camunda-community-hub/camunda-operate-client-java/README.md

 ![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce) [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-# Camunda Operate Client
+# DEPRECATED

+:information_source: **This project is no more maintained** and you should start using the project provided as part of the [Spring Zeebe project](https://github.com/camunda-community-hub/spring-zeebe).
+If you want to use it outside of the Spring Zeebe client, you can directly use the [java-operate-client](https://github.com/camunda-community-hub/spring-zeebe/tree/main/camunda-sdk-java/java-client-operate).

 This project is designed to simplify communication between a Java backend and the [Operate API of Camunda Platform 8](https://docs.camunda.io/docs/apis-clients/operate-api/).
-This project is still a draft.

 ## How to use the client